 Three lines are needed for the communication: serial clock (SCLK/SCK/SCL), serial data in (SDI/MISO master in slave out) and serial data out (SDO/MOSI: master out slave in).
 SPI has no device addressing, so in addition to the communication lines one or more selection lines (one for each slave) named slave select (SS) are needed.
 This makes min.
 5 lines including ground, with one slave.

 TIA-485 is a standard and defines the electrical characteristics of balanced signaling drivers and receivers in serial communications systems.
-They can cover long distances even in electrically noisy environments and allow multiple receivers on a linear, multidrop bus.
+They can cover long distances (typical: 35 Mbit/s at 12 m and 100 kbit/s at 1200 m) even in electrically noisy environments and allow multiple receivers (32 loads per bus) on a linear, multidrop bus.
 TIA-485 is often used in an industrial environment.
 TIA-485 does not define a protocol but only the electrical characteristics, so even similar devices from different manufacturers are not compatible due to a proprietary protocols.
 IC's like the MAX485 make it easy to implement TIA-485.
 TIA-485 is sometimes combined with the protocol of TIA-232 to get a serial connection with greater distances than TIA-232.

 1-Wire is a device communications bus system designed by Dallas Semiconductor.
-It is similar to I²C but slower an with bigger distances (up to 750 m) for the bus.
-It is possible to use only 1 wire (2 with ground) because power can be delivered over the data line.
+It is similar to I²C but slower and covering bigger distances (up to 750 m).
+It is possible to use only 1 wire (2 wires including ground) because power can be delivered over the data line.
 A popular IC using this bus is the DS18B20 temperature sensor.

 The Controller Area Network (CAN) bus was developed and launched by Bosch in 1986.
 CAN 2.0 (1991) is used mostly in cars (automotive) for communication between microcontrollers, sensors and actuators.
 It is a multi-master protocol where the data is transmitted without a clock signal in an asynchronous format.
 All devices (called nodes) are synchronized to sample every bit on the CAN network at the same time.
 CAN uses twisted pair wires with a 120 Ω characteristic impedance.